 If you’re a regular visitor to Werribee Zoo then Sunset Safari is a whole new way to experience this amazing place!

-Sunset Safari is a new after-hours event held at Werribee Zoo on Friday and Saturday nights from November 2018 through to March 2019.
+Sunset Safari is an after-hours event held at Werribee Zoo on Saturdays from Saturday 14 January to 25 February 2023.
 It’s modelled on the kind of safari experience that you might have in Africa.
-We are invited to the launch of the event.

 We are then shepherded to an open grass area where we enjoy an African dance and music performance.

 The highlight of our visit is the tour of the savannah as the sun is setting, getting up close and personal with rhinos, giraffes and zebras.

 How is this different to the normal Werribee Zoo safari bus tour?
 The animals are often more active at sunset and because the keepers are feeding them during the tours they get VERY close to the bus and move as a herd.

 Zoo Members are given a 10% discount.
 There are adult and kids prices, but you may still consider Sunset Safari to be an expensive experience if you’re bringing along the whole family.